UnlockedLabs/intro-to-web-dev-curriculum/content/decisions-with-conditionals/exercises/_index.md

 Take note of any problem here or topic from this chapter that you don't understand.
 Take a break and return to the problem.
 Do you see it in a new way or have a better understanding?
 If not, try spending five minutes researching the topic.
-Start with this book and if you still have questions, ask one on the internet or Slack/Discourse.
+Start with this book and if you still have questions, ask one of your fellow students, a previous graduate, or a TA.
 You're not the first person to learn to code and you're definitely not the first person to ask a question or get stuck!